Black snake in the blue tank

 Humidity and temperature

-A light or heating pad can create the temperature gradient your corn snake tank needs.
+A light or heating pad can create the temperature gradient that your corn snake tank needs.
 At the warmer end, a temperature of around 85 degrees Fahrenheit is optimal, while room temperature is excellent for the more fantastic end.

 Surface (Substrate)